Boris Galerkin: Academic life

 In January 1919, Galerkin became a professor in the 2nd (formerly Women's) Polytechnical Institute, remaining a teacher of structural mechanics in the 1st Polytechnical Institute (at that time the Polytechnical Institute was named so) mechanical department.
-In March 1920, a professor chair in structural mechanics was established at the department, and Boris Grigoryevich won it in a competition.
+In March 1920, a professor chair in structural mechanics was established at the department, and Galerkin won it in a competition.
 In the summer of 1921, S.P.
 Belzetskiy, a famous scientist in the field of structural mechanics and theory of elasticity, who was holding a similar chair at the civil engineering faculty, emigrated to Poland.
 Galerkin took part in a competition for his chair and at the beginning of 1922, he left the mechanical faculty for the civil engineering faculty, which was nearer to him in his scientific and engineering activities.

 From 1917 to 1919, Galerkin published a series of works on rectangular and triangular plates curving in scientific periodicals and in the "Russian Academy of Sciences Transactions".
 Later he took a break from publications, and only in 1922 he began publishing again, but only in foreign magazines (in the Soviet Union there was not enough paper for scientific literature).

 In December 1923, Galerkin was elected dean of the Polytechnical Institutes' civil engineering faculty.
 It happened during a very important period of the institute's history, when a group of deans resigned from their posts, protesting from the unceremonious intervention of so-called "student' representatives", controlled by the trade unions and the Communist party committees, into the educational process.
 Galerkin proved to be a talented leader of the faculty.
 He managed to neutralize overly active "assistants", who were appointed against his will, and he did not hurry to fulfill the orders of incompetent leaders who were conducting infinite experiments at the higher school at that time.
 From 1924 to 1929, Galerkin was also a professor in the Railway Engineers Institute and at St. Petersburg University.
 In 1924 he made his last trip abroad to participate in the Congress on applied mechanics in the Netherlands.

 In the spring of 1926, Galerkin learned that Narkompros (Ministry of education) had adopted a decision to close the road-making section at his faculty.
 This decision was prepared and adopted secretly by the dean of the Institute Communist party committee in the connection with the company on the elimination of parallel specialties.
 Meanwhile, there were no other faculties in the country training specialists in the construction of electrified railways, urban railways, and subways (the faculty had worked on this since 1907).
 Galerkin managed to cancel this rash decision by Moscow.
 During the period of Galerkin at the dean's post, the first laboratory at the faculty was created.
 He also managed to receive governmental approval for the idea to build some other big laboratories for the faculty (the Hydrotechnical Research Institute was later established on their base).